Paper money: Paper money collecting as a hobby

-Banknote collecting, or notaphily, is a slowly growing area of numismatics.
+Paper money collecting, also referred to as banknote collecting or notaphily, is a slowly growing area of numismatics.
 Although generally not as widespread as coin and stamp collecting, the hobby is slowly expanding.
-Prior to the 1990s, currency collecting was a relatively small adjunct to coin collecting, but currency auctions and greater public awareness of paper money have caused more interest in rare banknotes and consequently their increased value.
-The most valuable banknote is the $1000 bill issued in 1890 that was sold at an auction for $2,255,000.
+Prior to the 1990s, currency collecting was a relatively small adjunct to coin collecting, but currency auctions and greater public awareness of paper money have caused more interest in rare items and consequently their increased value.
+The most valuable note is the $1000 bill issued in 1890 that was sold at an auction for $2,255,000.